dzrw/knock/README.md

 #### No, really, what are you up to?

-I couldn't find a decent MongoDB benchmarking tool that was able to examine the behavior of atomic increments under varying Write Concerns, so I wrote the tool myself in a way that is constrained enough (i.e. only 2 metrics) to be plausibly extensible.
+I wasn't able to find a MongoDB benchmarking tool that was able to examine the behavior of atomic increments under varying Write Concerns, so I wrote the tool myself in a way that is constrained enough (i.e. only 2 metrics) to be plausibly extensible.

 #### Why didn't you use JMeter?